• 250,000 jobs linked to the agri-food sector

 · The agri-food industry has deeper links to the wider economy than the rest of manufacturing.

-· It accounts for almost half of direct expenditure by the entire manufacturing sector in the Irish economy (payroll, Irish materials and Irish services).
+· Food and drink manufacturing accounts for half of direct expenditure by the entire manufacturing sector in the Irish economy (payroll, Irish materials and Irish services).